robert-rd-wood/data-journalism-and-d3/README.md

-# data-journalism-and-d3
+# Data Journalism and D3
-Data Journalism and D3
+Data Journalism and D3 - Interactive Plot

 **Description**
 HTML page containing an SVG scatter plot, created using D3.js.
 The underlying data with various statistics related to poverty and healthcare in the United Staes was loaded from a .csv, and the resulting visualization features selectable axes (and transitions) to view multiple correlations.
 Tooltips are also incorporated to allow viewing of the statistics associated with each point on the chart.